KCPQ: KCPQ: The Clover Park years

 When the bankruptcy court revealed the identity of the winning bidder for channel 13's transmission site—the studio equipment having been sold at a sheriff's sale—the local television community was shocked to learn that the buyer would be the Clover Park School District.
 Clover Park had operated KPEC-TV, an educational station on ultra high frequency (UHF) channel 56, since April 1960; it was one of the South Sound's two educational TV stations, alongside KTPS-TV (channel 62), owned by Tacoma Public Schools.
 By 1975, KPEC-TV's UHF equipment, which had been in service for more than a decade, was aging and needed replacement.
 It was more cost-effective to replace the channel 56 physical plant with KTVW, a high-power VHF station that could reach more western Washington homes and schools.
-A booster group for KTPS, the fledgling Trinity Broadcasting Network, and a commercial group headed by Stan Naccarato, manager of the Tacoma Twins, also bid.
+A booster group for KTPS, the fledgling Trinity Broadcasting Network (TBN), and a commercial group headed by Stan Naccarato, manager of the Tacoma Twins, also bid.